I am a child, too.

 Kabul, Afghanistan, 2012 – ongoing.

-For years, Nove Onlus has been supporting the House of Flowers, the only Afghan orphanage to have adopted the Montessori teaching method, that hosts orphans who have been victims of war and severe trauma.
+Since 2012 Nove Onlus has been supporting the House of Flowers, the only Afghan orphanage to have adopted the Montessori teaching method

-The House of Flowers, founded in 2002 by the Medical, Educational and Peace Organization (MEPO) NGO which has run it in collaboration with the Afghan NGO Hewad, has hosted orphans of various ethnicities in a secure and friendly environment over the last 18 years.
+The House of Flowers, founded in 2002 by the Medical, Educational and Peace Organization (MEPO) NGO, hosted orphans of various ethnicities in a secure and friendly environment.
 In one of the most violent countries in the world, the orphanage has been teaching tolerance and peaceful coexistence.
 The staff – who are trained in accordance with Montessori principles – use the educational curriculum, games and art for therapeutic purposes, to help children to recover their psychological and emotional balance and cope with the challenges of life.
 This holistic approach has yielded extraordinary results.
-Many students from the House of Flowers go on to be among the best in their class, with several completing their studies earlier than scheduled.
-Some former students now attend college or have found proper jobs.
+Many students from the House of Flowers were among the best in their class, with several completing their studies earlier than scheduled.
+Some former students attended college or found proper jobs.
 But the most important outcomes are the serenity, joy and self-confidence that so many of these children have attained despite their traumatic beginnings.

 For more details, please contact the Project Manager.